-If you could recommend a book (or two) to help people be more successful what would it be, and why.
+If you could recommend a book to help people be more successful what would it be, and why.

 Any upcoming projects you are working on?

 We’re always working on something.
-We’re planning on shooting 9 new movies in the first quarter of 2019 and are hopeful for a 6th Season of Z NATION and a 2nd Season of its spin-off, BLACK SUMMER.
+We’re planning on shooting nine new movies in the first quarter of 2019 and are hopeful for the 6th Season of Z NATION and the 2nd Season of its spin-off, BLACK SUMMER.